hartmantis/divvy-chef/README.md

 ***Chef::Provider::DivvyApp::MacOsX::Direct***

-Provider to do a direct download and install from the vendor's site.
+Provider to do a direct download and install for OS X from the vendor's site.

+***Chef::Provider::DivvyApp::Windows***

+Provider to do a direct download and install from the vendor's site (default for Windows).

 Contributing
 ============